Since our install, we have made some updates.

 One of the biggest questions we get when we do any project is why did we pick a certain product.
 How do we know that is the best?
 How do we know that is right?
-I always feel bad when we answer people back because it tends to be a long winded answer, probably a lot longer than they wanted.
+I always feel bad when we answer people back because it tends to be a long-winded answer, probably a lot longer than they wanted.
 Considering this fireplace project is big, we decided to do an extra article on the Blaze King and an extra article on Duravent (Which will be the next article).

 When I first started thinking about this project, I wasn’t really up to speed.
 I thought I could just buy a fireplace, install some exhaust pipes and light a fire.
-Well nothing could be further from the truth.
+Well, nothing could be further from the truth.
 As I started to do more research I learned that there really is a lot to picking out the right fireplace.
 There are actual differences between the manufacturers on the market.
 I spent a good part of a day looking at different types of fireplaces, reading reviews and watching videos.
 I grabbed my pen and paper and started writing about different things that I liked and what I was looking for and made my list.
-Here are my top five items I was looking for:
+Here are the top five items I was looking for:

 Efficient – I wanted an efficient fireplace for two reasons.
 First, I don’t want to wake up every 4 hours and put more wood in the fire so I can stay warm at night.
-Second, I don’t have enough land where I can split my own wood, so I have to buy it and want to keep cost down.
+Second, I don’t have enough land where I can split my own wood, so I have to buy it and want to keep the cost down.

 Ok here is the low down, something I never even knew or thought about.

-When looking at wood burning appliances there are lots of numbers.
+When looking at wood-burning appliances there are lots of numbers.
 Be careful and look for the HHV (High Heat Value) efficiency of the particular

 appliance.
 I learned that the LHV (Low Heat Value) is actually the efficiency method permitted by the IRS for the stove tax credits.
-The LHV efficiency is misleading because it does not reflect the actual efficiency you will get in burning your stove because cordwood has moisture in it and the LHV efficiency calculations discount the role moisture plays in real world efficiency.
+The LHV efficiency is misleading because it does not reflect the actual efficiency you will get in burning your stove because cordwood has moisture in it and the LHV efficiency calculations discount the role moisture plays in real-world efficiency.

 Experienced Company – I didn’t want to deal with a fly by night company.
 I didn’t care if I had to pay a little more, but I wanted a name I could trust.
 I have a hot fire burning in my house and my two kids there, I am not going to try to save a couple of bucks, I want something good.

 Warranty – I wanted a company who will back their product.
 When this product is installed, it is going to stay put.
-This isn’t like having a paint brush I can return easily.
+This isn’t like having a paintbrush I can return easily.
 I figure if they have a great warranty, the product must be good.